 Get your software from reputable sources — direct from the manufacturer if possible, or from the App Store or Google Play.
 Check the terms and conditions closely to make sure no one is trying to slip a rootkit onto your device.

 Install system updates as soon as they’re available.
 These updates often patch recently discovered vulnerabilities that hackers can otherwise exploit to access your device.

 Don’t rely solely on Windows Defender or other inbuilt security software, if your device has any, since most rootkits are easily able to subvert these basic protections.
 For complete protection, you’ll want to consider specialized software.

-You’re not alone in the fight against rootkits.
-With millions of users around the world, Avast will defend you against all types of malware, including rootkits.
+With over 400 million users, Avast will defend you against all types of malware, including rootkits.
 Equip yourself with one of the internet’s strongest rootkit scanners and removers, absolutely free, when you install Avast Free Antivirus.